Can you get a loan for traveling or going abroad? The mere thought elicits both excitement and fear.

 A loan for travel isn't the only option for financing your trip.
 You can opt to use your existing credit card when traveling.
 If you often travel abroad, you can save more with a dual-currency credit card and/or a card with no foreign currency transaction fee.

 Compare personal loans and credit cards to know which one is the most beneficial to you.
 For one, travel loans have lower interest rates than credit cards.
-Loans also have fixed monthly amortization and repayment schedule.
+Loans also have fixed monthly amortization and repayment schedules.

 Meanwhile, travel credit cards offer money-saving perks like air miles, rebates, travel insurance, purchase protection, and other benefits that travel loans can't provide.
 A credit card is also safer to carry around than cash and allows you to repay only the amount you actually use.